kjosib/glowing-chainsaw/docs/technote.md

 a corresponding *bound-function* is consulted on that point.
 (As such, the need for this function can be part of the static analysis.)

+Note that trees shall automatically sort their contents.
+It is often sufficient to use the system's native sort order, but a key feature is to be able to specify collation sequences.
+Experience has shown that collation normally goes with the name of a field (as does "friendlificiation")

 * A `:frame` definition *with* a reference (`layout.DynamicFrame`) takes its ordinal in the same manner as a `:tree`, but constrains and orders the possible ordinals as per the sub-fields in the definition file; providing also